-My art focuses on the creation of chimeric, mutant and anthropomorphised forms that examine our complex, and contradictory relationships with other animals, raising questions about perspectives that both define and ultimately limit the ways in which animals are perceived.
+Claude Jones’ artwork focuses on the creation of chimeric and anthropomorphized sculptures and mixed media paintings that examine our complex, and often contradictory relationships with other animals, raising questions about ethics, justice and human accountability.